GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 window.<BR><BR>
 <LI>The result in the terminal window (takes about 30 seconds) will be a
 formatted version of the 'brdf_data' numpy array.
-This can be directly copied and pasted over the top of the existing brdf_data array at the bottom of the first cell in the notebook.<BR><BR>
+This can be directly copied and pasted over the top of the existing brdf_data array near the bottom of the first cell in the notebook.<BR><BR>
 </OL>